Optical disc drive: Drive types

-Some drives can only read data (CD,DVD,BD-ROM) whereas others can both read data and write data (CD,DVD-RW,BD-RE)to writable discs.
+Some drives can only read data (CD,DVD,BD-ROM) whereas others can both read data and write data (CD,DVD-RW,BD-RE) to writable discs.
 Drives which can read but not write data are "-ROM" (read-only memory) drives, even if they can read from writable formats such as "-R" and "-RW".
 Some drives have mixed read and write capabilities, such as the TSST TS-LB23, which can only read Blu-ray discs but read and write CDs and DVDs.

 As of 2021, most of the optical disc drives on the market are DVD and Blu-ray drives, which read from and record to those formats, along with having backward compatibility with audio CD, CD-R/-RW, and CD-ROM discs.

-Compact disc drives (which cannot read/write DVDs) are no longer manufactured outside of audio devices and are obsolete in the consumer market for internal/external drives.
-Read-only DVD ROM and BD ROM drives are also manufactured, but are less commonly found in the consumer market, being mainly limited to media devices such as game consoles and disc media players.
-Laptop computers used to come with built-in optical drives.
+Compact disc-only drives (which cannot read/write DVDs) are no longer manufactured outside of audio devices and are obsolete in the consumer market for internal/external drives.
+Read-only DVD-ROM and BD-ROM drives are also manufactured, but are less commonly found in the consumer market, being mainly limited to media devices such as game consoles and disc media players.
+Most consumer-grade laptop computers used to come with built-in optical drives.
 Some laptop computers used modular systems (see Lenovo UltraBay).
-Throughout the 2010s, they ceased to come with built-in optical disc drives in order to reduce costs and make them lighter, requiring consumers to purchase external optical drives.
+Throughout the 2010s, they ceased to come with built-in optical disc drives in order to reduce costs and make them lighter and thinner, requiring consumers to purchase external optical drives.